 Folate

-• Folate deficiency can contribute to anaemia and fatigue; during pregnancy, deficiency could lead to serious complications like neural tube defects.
+- A deficiency in folate can cause anemia and fatigue, and during pregnancy, it may lead to serious complications like neural tube defects.

-• Dietary sources of folate include leafy greens, beans, and fortified cereals.
+- Natural sources of folate include leafy greens, beans, and fortified cereals, while folic acid—its synthetic form—is commonly used in supplements and fortified foods.

 What Is Folate?